akhomsib/restaurant-delivery-service-database/README.md

 * [Django (Backend)](https://www.djangoproject.com/)
 * [Bootstrap (Frontend)](https://getbootstrap.com/)

-## How to Set Up & Run (Windows)
+## How to Set Up & Run
 1. Clone this repository to access required materials.
 2. Navigate to the code/database/ directory.
 Run the `init_database.sql` script in MySQL.
 3. Create Python Virtual Environment <br />
    pip -m venv env
-4. Activate the environment with the provided requirements from the requirements.txt file in the code/ directory. <br />
+4. Activate the environment with the provided requirements from the requirements.txt file in the code/ directory based on os. <br />
    pip install -r requirements.txt
 5. Update the password in the `secure.py` file to match your MySql database password.
 This fle is located in the code/setup/ directory. *NEVER PUSH THIS CHANGE TO THE GIT*
 6. Navigate to code/ directory in your environment